-and Levine (1993).
-The point is that, while the developing countries in this sample may have increased their rate of adoption of new production technologies during the late 1980s and early 1990s, there is no sound way to draw such a conclusion from aggregate data.
+I am not arguing that one cannot tell stories in which capital account liberalization increases higher TFP growth.
+Liberalization may ease liquidity constraints (Gupta and Yuan, 2005; Mitton, 2006), thereby enabling firms to adopt technologies that they could not finance prior to the liberalization.
+Liberalization also facilitates increased risk sharing, which might encourage investment in riskier, higher growth technologies in the spirit of Obstfeld (1994), Levine (1997), or King and Levine (1993).
+The point is that while the developing countries in this sample may have increased their rate of adoption of new production technologies during the late 1980s and early 1990s, there is simply no intellectually sound way to draw such a conclusion from aggregate data.

-In contrast, the aggregate TFP growth numbers are consistent with the readily observable evidence on economic reforms.
-As discussed in section 6.1.2, economic reforms that raise the efficiency of a given stock of capital and labor will increase TFP and again table 1 shows that stock market liberalizations typically coincide with a raft of other such reforms.
-Of course, the only way to distinguish between competing theories that can explain higher TFP in the aftermath of liberalization is to confront these theories with data that have the power to make such fine distinctions.
+In contrast, the aggregate TFP growth numbers are completely consistent with the readily observable evidence on economic reforms.
+As discussed in Section 6A.2, economic reforms that raise the efficiency of a given stock of capital and labor will increase TFP, and again, Table 1 shows that stock market liberalizations typically coincide with a raft of other such reforms.
+Of course, the only way to completely resolve these kinds of issues is to confront them with data that are capable of distinguishing between competing theories.
 Recent studies of liberalization that move from aggregate to firm-level data show the way forward.